SOliv1/ms-cook-corner/README.md

 In addition, you may also use this section to discuss plans for additional features to be implemented in the future:

 ## Features Left to Implement
+# Flask Chat project in my Recipe application
+I originally cloned from my previous Flask Chat Project to build and create features in my new Milestone 3 project.
+This chat application was written in *Flask*.
+The application was downloaded from the libruaries using the pip3 install Flask from flask command.
+The purpose of this project is to take data from a URL and store the information in a list, in this case sharing recipe ideas with authorised users who have signed up for this service.

 Another feature idea
 Technologies Used
 In this section, you should mention all of the languages, frameworks, libraries, and any other tools that you have used to construct this project.
 For each, provide its name, a link to its official site and a short sentence of why it was used.